HoussemSaafi/Medical-Studies-Content/Hématologie/Transfusion Sanguine/Courses/66 Transfusion sanguine 2.51.49 AM 2.53.07 AM 2.55.03 AM 2.56.32 AM 2.58.10 AM 2.59.56 AM.md

 - Le groupe **A** comporte 2 sous-groupes : **A1** et **A2**.
 80% des sujets de **GS A** sont **A1** et 20% sont **A2**.
 - On distingue également 2 sous-groupes **A1B** et **A2B** au sein du groupe **AB**.

-This formatting improves readability while preserving all the original content exactly as provided.

 ---